jkzorz/jkzorz.github.io/_posts/2019-08-12-metaamp-r-functions.md

 date: 2019-08-11
 ---

 **[MetaAmp](http://ebg.ucalgary.ca/metaamp/)** is an easy on-line pipeline used to analyze phylogenetic marker gene datasets (i.e. 16S/18S rRNA).
-Below are three R functions that allow the user to perform basic data manipulation and cleaning using the OTU table output from MetaAmp.
+Below are three R functions that allow the user to perform basic data manipulation using the OTU table output from MetaAmp.

 **[Read more about MetaAmp here](https://www.frontiersin.org/articles/10.3389/fmicb.2017.01461/full)**